1997 Canadian federal election

 The 1997 Canadian federal election was held on June 2, 1997, to elect members to the House of Commons of the 36th Parliament of Canada.
 Prime Minister Jean Chrétien's Liberal Party won a second majority government.
 The Reform Party replaced the Bloc Québécois as the Official Opposition.

 The election results closely followed the pattern of the 1993 election.
 The Liberals swept Ontario, while the Bloc won a majority in Quebec.
 Reform made sufficient gains in the West to allow Preston Manning to become leader of the Official Opposition, but lost its only seat east of Manitoba.
 The most significant change was major gains in Atlantic Canada by the New Democratic Party (NDP) and the rump Progressive Conservative Party.
 The Liberal victory was not in doubt, though some commentators on election night were predicting that the party would be cut down to a minority government and that Chrétien might lose his seat.
-Chrétien narrowly won his riding, and the Liberals maintained a nine-seat majority thanks to gains in Quebec at the expense of the Bloc.
-Jean Charest's Tories and Alexa McDonough's NDP both regained official party status in the House of Commons.
+Chrétien narrowly won his riding, and the Liberals maintained a narrow five-seat majority thanks to gains in Quebec at the expense of the Bloc.
+Jean Charest's Tories (Progressive Conservatives) and Alexa McDonough's NDP both regained official party status in the House of Commons.

 This was the first time that five political parties held official party status in a single session of Canada's Parliament, and the only time to date that five different parties have won the popular vote in at least one of the provinces and territories of Canada.
+This was the first election since 1953 that resulted in back-to-back Liberal majority governments.